wikimedia/wikibase-vuejs-components/README.md

 ```

 ### Storybook
-You can see the available components and their usage examples at the [storybook on doc.wikimedia.org](https://doc.wikimedia.org/wikibase-vuejs-components/master/ui/).
+You can see the available components and their usage examples at the [storybook on doc.wikimedia.org](https://doc.wikimedia.org/wikibase-vuejs-components/master/ui/),
+which is automatically built from the master branch.

 ## Building Docker image
 ```sh